jackhughes35/royalmail-challenge/README.md

 invalid barcode example: AA473124828GB – incorrect check digit Use your own discretion to decide how best to build and test the service.
 Document how to run the service locally and optionally any assumptions you made.

+Considerations:
+- Logging:
+  - Use of interceptors adds overhead, but would be useful when logging all request/responses.
+Particularly when paired with tracking Header.
+- Means of handling validation errors
+  - Could have taken a few approaches.
+Chose not to use Spring/Javax Annotation driven validation, as these would throw exceptions whic would need to be caught in a ResponseExceptionHandlerAdvice and mapped to a 'false'
+  - Could have separated out the
+  - As there is only one endpoint, currently a custom E

+Distributed/performance:
+- Could have split the methods out in to Async ones, if any of the methods fail, the whole thread returns false.
+Make the barcode immutable object and this therefore is thread safe for a distributed system